mgatelabs/ImageReaderApp/README.md

 * Map reading details

 ## /check/{stateId}
-Determine if the saved framebuffer matches any known image states
+Determine if the saved framebuffer matches any known views for the given state

 ## /pixel/{offset}
 Read a single pixel from the raw image

+## /download
+Return the raw image for further processing

 ## /map
 This will read the screen and create a map definition of what it sees.